ashwinvis/phd-thesis/chapter_00_0_intro.md

 In @Gage:1979, a competing hypothesis was formulated assuming that the mesoscale cascade process would be similar to Kraichnan's prediction of inverse energy cascade.
-To confirm the power law, the two-point temporal structure functions of winds was derived and applied on data from balloon sounding measurements.
-Through Taylor's transformation the author linked the temporal variability to the spatial structure function equivalent of \kfivethird\ spectrum.
+To confirm the power law, the two-point temporal structure function of winds was derived and applied on data from balloon sounding measurements.
+Through Taylor's transformation the author linked the temporal variability to the spatial structure function equivalent to a \kfivethird\ spectrum.
 In a contemporary paper,
-@Lilly:1983 also made a similar inference of an inverse energy cascade, while studying decaying stably-stratified turbulence and its tendency to evolve into enlarged vortices.
-A scale based decomposition of the Boussinesq equation into waves and vortices by @riley_direct_1981, was used to study the interactions of waves and stratification with an initial state of isotropic turbulence with a
+@Lilly:1983 also made a similar conjecture of an inverse energy cascade, in studying decaying stably-stratified turbulence and its tendency to evolve into enlarged vortices.
+A scale based decomposition of the Boussinesq equation into waves and vortices by @riley_direct_1981, was used to study the interactions of waves and turbulence, using with an initial state of isotropic turbulence with a
 $k^{-2}$ spectrum.
 It was hypothesized that the stratified turbulence would transfer energy to larger scales, resulting in a $\kfivethird$ spectrum.
 The inverse energy cascade hypothesis was revisited by @Xia2011